shirouzz/BarPullButtonItem/README.md

 ```

 initY : Content offset y to start covering.
 If you hide status bar, change value to -44.
-(44 is navigationBar height.)
+(44 is NavigationBar height.)
 ```swift
 var initY = -(UIApplication.shared.statusBarFrame.height+44)
 ```